-In order to participate in the Commencement Program, students must be within their final two courses needed for graduation by the end of the Spring semester, and have been cleared for graduation by the Office of Advising and Registration.
-Students must be registered for these courses prior to commencement and must complete these courses by August 31.
+In order to participate in the Commencement Program, students must be within their final two course units needed for graduation by the end of the Spring semester, and have been cleared for graduation by the Office of Advising and Registration.
+Students must be registered for these courses prior to commencement and must complete these courses by August 31 of the same year.
 Students may participate in only one Commencement Exercise.
 Honors for the Baccalaureate Ceremony will be based on courses completed prior to Commencement.
 Final honors will be awarded upon completion of all course work.
 If students have academic dishonesty charges, this may affect their ability to participate in Baccalaureate and Commencement.